 ‘Fifteen year old Zoe has a secret- a dark and terrible secret that she can’t confess to anyone she knows.
 But then one day she hears of a criminal, Stuart Harris, locked up on death row in Texas.
 Like Zoe, Stuart is no stranger to secrets.
 Or lies.
 Or murder.’

-For me this book brought quite a unique reading experience, it’s based around a girl who hides her identity but otherwise describes every detail towards the death of her former boyfriend.
+For me this book brought out quite a unique reading experience.
+It’s based around a girl who hides her identity but otherwise describes every detail towards the death of her former boyfriend.

-I did enjoy reading this book, however I felt that to make me love the book even more would be for Zoe to actually receive replies from Mr Harris, as creepy and obviously impossible that would be.
-I think it would have been really interesting to get into the mind of how perhaps men on death row feel, do they care?
-Are they scared?
-What exactly goes through their minds?
-For me that would have given the book an even more of a twist!
+I really enjoyed reading this book, but I felt that to make me love the book even more would be for Zoe to receive replies from Mr Harris.
+As creepy as that could be, I think it would have been an interesting twist on how both these characters would connect.
+Not only this but to understand what death row is like, whether he cares, or is scared, and what goes through their minds.
+This would have made the book even better for me.